rust-lang/book/nostarch/chapter15.md

 We can’t disable the automatic insertion of `drop` when a value goes out of scope, and we can’t call the `drop` method explicitly.
-So, if we need to force a value to be cleaned up early, we must use the `std::mem::drop` function.
+So, if we need to force a value to be cleaned up early, we use the `std::mem::drop` function.

 The `std::mem::drop` function is different from the `drop` method in the `Drop` trait.
 We call it by passing as an argument the value we want to force drop.
 The function is in the prelude, so we can modify `main` in Listing 15-15 to call the `drop` function, as shown in Listing 15-16:

 Filename: src/main.rs